 The memory is byte addressable in that each byte can be individually accessed although the entire word that contains the byte is read into the processor.
 Data in memory can be aligned for efficient manipulation.
-Alignment can be to either a natural boundary or other type of boundary.
-For example, on a Xeon system, the contents of memory assigned to instances of structures are aligned to natural boundaries, meaning a one-byte data element will be aligned to a one-byte boundary.
-A two-byte element would be aligned to a two-byte boundary, and so on.
-Individual data elements not belonging to structures are usually aligned to eight-byte boundaries.
+Alignment can be to natural or some other boundary.
+For example, on a PowerPC system, contents of memory assigned to instances of structures is aligned to natural boundaries meaning a one-byte data element will be aligned to a one-byte boundary.
+A two-byte element would be aligned to a two-byte boundary.
+Individual data elements not belonging to structures are usually aligned to four-byte boundaries.
+(Note: The term "structure" denotes a C or C++ structure.
+In Java there is no equivalent and the Java virtual machine prevents direct memory manipulation.)